rahriver/Arch-Linux/README.md

 # Arch Linux Configurations
-These are all of my arch configurations
+These are all of my arch configurations.

-There are config files for:
+I have config files for :
 - lf
 - ncmpcpp
 - dunst (notify-send ui alternative)